Skip to content

 What it is

-A Policy is the organization’s official rules and outcomes.
-It answers:
+A Policy is the organization’s official rules and principles for how the organization operates.
+Policies:

 Because in a real organization, people need clarity and consistency.
 Policies prevent “everyone doing it their own way.”